Ultrasound day is always an exciting day, but when you hear you have ultrasound abnormalities it is hard to cope with the news you hear.

 Do I still worry a little bit?
 I would be crazy to say that I am not a little worried, but then again faith and fear cannot exist together.
 We must put our faith in the Lord’s hands and know that he will do what is meant to be, so for now our precious boy will continue to grow healthy and strong and we will continue to trust in the Lord and just pray that the two words “No Abnormalities” are what this sweet boy has!

-~Update: We delivered a healthy baby boy in late June!
+~June 28th we delivered a beautiful baby boy!
 To read more about our delivery click here!